trackman1997/Thrive/BUILDING.md

 .
 Select `msys-base` package to get only the required parts in the installation manager.
 After installation you need to add `msys.bat` folder to the system PATH variable.
 For example: `C:\MinGW\msys\1.0`
+- [Cygwin64](https://cygwin.com/install.html).
+When Cygwin asks for
+  which packages to install make sure `coreutils` is selected (it should be by default).
+Then add the `C:\cygwin64\bin` to path to make `pr.exe` work.

+Note: Cygwin is not required IF your MinGW / MSYS installation includes `pr.exe`.

 ### Linux